 Grace has an outstanding track record as a leader and previous headteacher of a special teaching school.
 Her teaching career began in Denmark, and has varied enormously to include primary and secondary education in mainstream and special schools.
 She has particular expertise in SEND.

 She is a very versatile, enthusiastic, and dynamic professional with a successful background delivering substantial improvements in standards of teaching, learning and assessment in special schools.

 Jeremy is an experienced and successful primary head teacher.
 He left headship in 2014 to be involved full-time in school improvement, working with a range of schools including special and independent schools, as well as undertaking local authority work in Solihull.
 Jeremy is a dynamic, pro-active leader.
-He has particular expertise in headteacher induction and training and is committed to empowering staff at all levels to take ownership using coaching and mentoring techniques.
+He has particular expertise in headteacher induction and training while also being committed to empowering staff at all levels to take ownership using coaching and mentoring techniques.

 After training and working as a primary practitioner Lilian moved into secondary education.
 She became Head of RE also teaching English, special needs, art, dance and drama.

 From 1992-2010 she was Diocesan Schools’ Adviser (Winchester and Portsmouth) with responsibility for denominational inspections, RE, worship and SMSC.
 She sat on six SACRE’s and represented the National Society on the RE Council for England and Wales.

 Richard has 29 years' experience of working in schools.
 He has 12 years' experience as a headteacher and deputy headteacher.

 For the past 7 years he has been providing school improvement advice to a wide range of primary, secondary and all through schools across the country and internationally.